-Administrative Personnel Allowance to Populated Joint Venture Rules
+Administrative Personnel Allowance to Populated JV Rules

 Other Changes to the SBA Joint Venture Rules

 The JV Agreement can either be informal or formal (separate business structure).
 The agreement must be in writing.
-The JV may not be awarded more than three contracts over a two year period without a finding of general affiliation.
+The JV may not be awarded more than three contracts over a two-year period without a finding of general affiliation.
 However, the parties can still form a new unpopulated joint venture and start the clock over again.
 Be mindful of JV issues with government staffing contracts.

-Unpopulated Joint Venture – Percentage of Work Allowed
+Unpopulated – Percentage of Work Allowed

 When there are joint ventures with small businesses in the 8(a) BD program, the 8(a) partner to the JV must perform at least 40% of the work performed by the JV.
 The rule differentiates between populated and unpopulated joint ventures and applies different requirements.